 What do mealworms eat?

 TL;DR for article skimmers:

-The most common things mealworms eat is a mix of grains, cornmeal, oatmeal.
+The most common things mealworms eat are a mix of grains, cornmeal, and oatmeal.
 They are also able to eat fresh fruits and vegetables, as well as fungi.
 People have been known to also feed their mealworms cat and dog foods, and bird food.
 Their diet should be high in calcium and proteins.

 Mealworms are simple creatures and are very easy to maintain and raise at home.
 They eat a variety of nutrient-dense foods.
 As a cheap food source, mealworms flourish on grains, cornmeal, oatmeal, and other such grains ground up into a powder.

 It’s not uncommon to see breeders feeding old stale cat or dog food and even chicken and bird feed.
 They are also partial to fruits, vegetables, and flour.

 Overall mealworms are considered vegetarians, but on occasion have been known to turn cannibalistic if their environment is not optimal.

 What other foods can mealworms eat?